Cactoidal/GodotRustEthers-rs/README.md

 ## Smart Contracts

 You can interact with a specific smart contract by providing its ABI to your Godot Rust library.
-The `abigen!` macro is the easiest way to do this, which simply takes an ABI.json and creates a contract object your library can interact with:
+The `abigen!` macro is the easiest way to do this.
+It simply takes an ABI.json and creates a contract object your library can interact with:

 ```
 abigen!(